BlackPeter13/screed/README.md

     - `block_reward` in src/Miners.svelte
     	- used for Round Estimates -- some logic needed if you want multiple pools

-Important: _If you need a custom setup or premium support, please contact me through <https://polarpool.ml> -- DMs are a lot easier to miss than e-mails._

 #### TODO
 - [ ] finish SvelteKit port